elab/jgit-buildnumber/README.md

 ```
 > Restart Eclipse thereafter ("apply" in Preferences is not enough).

-__Execution time__ depends first of all on the complexity of Git repo (especially on the number of tags, followed by the number of commits) and whether you use a custom JS `buildNumberFormat` or not.
-Without custom `buildNumberFormat`, you should expect regular Maven execution time of 0.5 - 1.5 s.
+__Execution time__ primarily depends on the complexity of Git repo (especially on the number of tags, followed by the number of commits) and whether you use a custom JS `buildNumberFormat` or not.
+Without custom `buildNumberFormat`, you should expect a (regular Maven) execution time of 0.5 - 1.5 s.
 Add 0.5 s. if custom `buildNumberFormat` is used.
 Eclipse m2e incremental execution is much faster (often factor of 2) than the regular Maven execution.
 64 bit JRE is significantly faster than 32 bit JRE, warm is faster than cold, and so on.

 ### Extracted properties